QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 #### One noisy signal

-We get closer to a model that we ultimately want to study by now assuming that firms in market $i$ do not observe $\theta_t$, but instead observe a history  $w^t$ of noisy signals at time $t$.
+We get closer to the original Townsend  model that interests us  by now assuming that firms in market $i$ do not observe $\theta_t$.

+Instead they observe a history  $w^t$ of noisy signals at time $t$.

 In particular, assume that